Debra Wood, RN

-A nurse or doctor will teach you or your caregiver how to tend to the wound.
+You or your caregiver will be taught how to tend to the wound.
 Some basic instructions include:

 Eat a well-balanced meal.
 Your doctor may recommend vitamins, minerals, or supplements.

-The doctor may surgically remove dead tissue and skin grafts may be needed.
+The doctor may surgically remove dead tissue.
+Skin grafts may be needed.
 In some situations, electrotherapy may be used to stimulate blood flow and promote healing.

 If you are diagnosed with pressure sores, follow your doctor's